textwire/textwire.github.io/docs/1.x/usage-with-templates/index.md

 ### Reserve space in the layout

-The `reserve` keyword is used to reserve a place for dynamic content that you can insert later in the layout.
+The `reserve` statement (directive) is used to reserve a place for dynamic content that you can insert later in the layout.
 For example, you can reserve a place for the title of the page and then insert it later.
 Here is an example:

 ```html
 <!DOCTYPE html>